Your browser does not support JavaScript!

 • Promote school and community resources that support suicide prevention and mental health services

-• Schools must engage a minimum of five students in the project to develop a minimum of three films and submit to the California Directing Change Program and Film Contest on or before March 1, 2024.
+• Schools must engage a minimum of five students in the project to develop films to submit to the California Directing Change Program and Film Contest on or before March 1, 2026.

 • A minimum of one school site advisor needs to support the development of student films.